Home

 The real masters of making gift boxes are the Japanese.
 In fact, the design on this page is based on the traditional "Masu" origami gift box design.

 I've modified it a bit, because traditional origami doesn't use any cuts.
 However, I've tried the making boxes both with and without the cuts, and the version with cuts always comes out neater.
-So, that's the version I'll show you here.
+So, that's the version I'll show you here.v(If you're an origami purist, and want a design with no cuts, check out the one piece box with built in lid .)

 • No ugly creases - Your box will look pristine and beautiful, because the folding method shown here means that your box won't have any visible creases on the lid or base :-)

-Another neat thing about this design is that you can use two sheets for the lid, with paper cutouts in one of them, to make cute lids like this:
+• Patterned lids - You can sparkle up the design by using two sheets for the lid, with paper cutouts in one of them, to make cute patterned lids.

 make your own gift box

 Anyway, on to the instructions.
-Grab two sheets of paper or card - it's time to make make your own gift box!
-I'll show you with pictures first, but if you like you can skip ahead to the video tutorial.
+Grab two sheets of paper or card - it's time to make your own gift box!

 Picture Instructions for Box Base